razvancornita/ATM-Machine/README.md

 # ATM-Machine
 An ATM Machine REST API

 Application was written in JDK 15, but requires a minimum of Java 12.
+To make project run, please download intelliJ plugin called "Lombok", while also downloading JDK 12+.

 The app was written having production in mind, so it has a fully logging functionality, that logs every action with the associated details, has a high code coverage testing, and was deployed and can be accessed in realtime.
 Application was